 TreasurerQualifying as an Accountant in New Zealand, Ian’s working life encompassed a range of finance and business management roles across various industries and in a number of countries.

 In the two decades prior to retiring in 2015, his professional focus was on roles in NGO and welfare organisations including Hanover Welfare Services; which supported the homeless in Melbourne, S.N.A.I.C.C.; an indigenous PEAK body, and The Brotherhood of St Laurence.

 latterly in its Research and Policy Centre.

 Ian was appointed to the Board of CMW and as Treasurer in mid-2019.

 Board MemberDr.
-Senem Eren is a Psychologist and Dr. Senem Eren is a Psychologist and Researcher with over 16 years of experience as a clinician working across private practice, hospital settings and schools.
+Senem Eren is a Psychologist and Researcher with over 16 years of experience as a clinician working across private practice, hospital settings and schools.

 She is particularly passionate about supporting and empowering driven women to succeed in their entrepreneurial goals without sacrificing their health, wellbeing and happiness.
 She is a sought after public speaker and has delivered training to over 300 organizations globally in the fields of mental health and wellbeing.

 She has previously served on the boards of Care With Me (Foster Care) and the Moonee Valley Interfaith Network and is also the founding member of Green Crescent Australia, a not-for-profit organization that provides culturally intelligent education and awareness programs for substance and behavioural addictions in CALD communities.